rastringer/reinforcement_learning_navigation/README.md

 # reinforcement_learning_navigation
-Deep Q-Network to train an agent to pick to navigate a space and pick up yellow bananas
+Deep Q-Network to train an agent to pick to navigate a space and pick up yellow bananas.
+Watch this [video](https://youtu.be/_lqlJ6umfBE) to see the agent in action.

 <img src="Duelling_DQN_500_Episodes.gif" width="400" height="300" />